 It is critical to monitor performance for model drift to sustain accurate predictions and thereby motivate continued adoption of AI across an organization.
 Businesses may employ a variety of techniques to monitor model performance, including:

-Machine learning models in production can be monitored live through SaaS applications that are built on top of the C3 AI® Suite.
-Depending on the use case, different logic can be built within the C3.ai platform to handle model drift, raise trigger-based alerts, swap out models based on performance, retrain the model, or stop using predictions for a live application until the model is updated.
+Machine learning models in production can be monitored live through SaaS applications that are built on top of the C3 AI Platform.
+Depending on the use case, different logic can be built within the C3 AI platform to handle model drift, raise trigger-based alerts, swap out models based on performance, retrain the model, or stop using predictions for a live application until the model is updated.